lordmilko/PrtgAPI/README.md

 client.AddNotificationTrigger(parameters);
 ```

 Some properties *must* have values in order to prevent issues with PRTG.
-Attempting to nullify these properties in parameters for creating a new trigger will generate an exception.
+Attempting to nullify these properties in parameters for creating new triggers will generate an exception.

 When editing triggers, by default all properties are null.
 Only properties that are set on the object will be modified when the request is executed.
 If you decide you no longer wish to modify a property, setting it to `null` will remove it from the object.